versus/konfig/README.md

 If you run this example with `-help` or `--help` flag, you will see `-enabled` and `-log.level` flags are also added with descriptions!

-### Options

-You can pass a list of options to `Pick` (and `PickAndLog`).
-These options are helpers for specific situations and setups.

-For example, `konfig.Telepresence()` option lets you read configuration files when running your application in a [Telepresence](https://www.telepresence.io) shell.
-You can read more about _Telepresence_ proxied volumes [here](https://www.telepresence.io/howto/volumes.html).

-### Debugging

-If you are not sure how your configuration values are going to be read, or they are not read as expected, you can use `PickAndLog` for debugging purposes.